-Click on "Browse."
+Click on "Choose File."
 (If you don't see it, you may need to click on "Upload a file," on the left.)
-When you click on Browse, you'll see a File Explorer dialog box (or something similar on a Mac...).
+When you click on Choose File, you'll see a File Explorer dialog box (or something similar on a Mac...).
 Navigate in your computer until you find the folder where your file is stored.
 There are three ways to select the file:

-- o double-click on the name of the file. - click on the name of the file, then hit Enter on the keyboard.
+- double-click on the name of the file. - o click on the name of the file, then press Enter on the keyboard.

-o click on the name of the file, then click the "Open" button.
+o click on the name of the file, then click on the button that says "Open."